 As a young child, Rebecca was home-schooled and encouraged to allow her natural gifts to rise to the surface.
 She became a mother when she was 19, and from that point has dedicated her path to the well being of the next seven generations.
 As a nature mentor and educator, Rebecca guides children into having a deeper connection with the natural world with an embodied wisdom and grace.
 Rebecca is trained in Plant Spirit Medicine and Flower Essence Therapy in which she weaves into her early childhood teachings.

-With over 12 years of working closely with children in a variety of educational and caregiving settings, Holly is thrilled to join the AATA staff Co-Teaching Kindergarten, and assisting Forest Floor.
-She allows her education and experience in Energy Work, Ayurveda, Performing Arts, and love for the natural world to influence her teaching.
-Holly’s intention at AATA is to help preserve and grow the magic that already exists within the students who attend, as well as facilitate powerful and meaningful co-creation.
+With over 20 years of working closely with children in a variety of educational and caregiving settings, Misti is thrilled to join the AATA staff as the Leads Grades Instructor.
+Misti’s intention at AATA is to help preserve and grow the magic that already exists within the students who attend, as well as facilitate powerful and meaningful co-creation.

 My name is Liza.
 During my childhood I attended an outdoorsy school in the mountains of North Carolina.
 I grew up loving school, nature and learning; knowing from a young age that I wanted to teach.
 I spent a year assisting in a K-1 classroom, followed by several years of teaching and training co-workers at local manufacturers.
 I'm a bright and optimistic person who has a passion for helping others to learn and grow.
 I loved learning in this kind of an environment as a kid and I'm honored to have the opportunity to pass it on to the future generations.